daptx/daptx.github.io/dorian/RE-Dorian-Report.md

 ![](assets/temporal.png)
 *figure 1.
 Number of vaccination related tweets with geo-data by day during the study period*

 ![](assets/frequency.png)
 *figure 2.
 Most common words found in COVID-19 vaccination tweets by frequency of occurrence*

-NOTE: "COVID" & "19" weren't made stop words, since I wanted to see if this phrase was found with vaccination, vaccine, and appointment in Tweets
+NOTE: "COVID" & "19" weren't made stop words, since I wanted to see if this phrase was found with vaccination, vaccine, and appointment in Tweets*

 ![](assets/content.png)
 *figure 3.
 Word cloud network, revealing word pairs commonly found within vaccination related Tweets*

 ![](assets/tweet-activity.png)
 *figure 4.
 Location of vaccination Twitter activity in the South*

 ![](assets/hotspots.png)
 *figure 5.
 Location of hot & cold spots of vaccination Twitter activity in the South by county*

 ## Unplanned Deviations from the Protocol

-Summarize changes and uncertainties between
-- your expectation of a reproduction workflow based on the reading and Dorian analysis
-- your final workflow after completing the lab
+In order to visualize vaccination related Twitter activity in the South, R code was implemented to bound/inner-join vaccination Tweet points to the counties of southern states only, rather than the entire US.
+This deviation also removed Tweets on the outer edge of the 1000mi search radius that could distort the scale of my analysis.
+Otherwise, no significant deviations were made from the protocol established by Holler (2021).

 ## Discussion